Die Kathedrale: Gameplay

+There are icons for common inputs, as shown here in the bottom right.
+Moving the mouse cursor over areas of interest indicates what they are, and that the player may use text commands to interact with them.

-In contrast to classic text adventures, which have no images, Die Kathedrale has 120 pictures of various locations to accompany the text.
+Die Kathedrale has 120 images of various locations to accompany the text.
 Die Kathedrale's backgrounds can be interacted with in the style of a point and click adventure, while interactions with objects are inputted using text commands.
 In addendum to text commands, Die Kathedrale has a grid of icons for common commands, i.e. ascending or descending stairs and picking up items, and these icons can be clicked to input them.
 Die Kathedrale has a time limit of 56 in-game hours; after this point, the alternate time zones will become inaccessible and the game will end.
 Die Kathedrale has 150 different rooms and over 300 pages of text.

 The protagonist's friend Dani can sometimes provide input to puzzles, or outright solve them.
 Dani also asks questions about puzzles to assist in the player's line of thought.
 Key phrases/topics in dialogue can be clicked to ask characters for further information, or interact with objects, i.e. an object can be inspected or the player may ask Dani for her input on a particular subject.